epitron/scripts/README.txt

 =[ InstallWatch Packaging Tools  ]==============================

-inst          | runs "make install" (or "python setup.py install" or "ruby setup.rb install") in the current directory and monitors all the files that get installed, then records all the installed files in a file in /usr/share/instmon. instbackup    | compresses all this package's files into a tarball and removes the package instfind      | search the list of installed packages instl         | list installed packages
+inst          | runs "make install" (or "python setup.py install" or "ruby setup.rb install") in the current directory and monitors all the files that get installed, then records all the installed files in a file in /usr/share/instmon. the package is named after the current directory. instbackup    | compresses all this package's files into a tarball and removes the package instfind      | search the list of installed packages instl         | list installed packages